jsenv/core/docs/bundling/readme.md

 > An article to explain long term caching: https://jakearchibald.com/2016/caching-best-practices/#pattern-1-immutable-content--long-max-age

 This is a massive boost in performance but can be tricky to setup because you need to know how and when to invalidate browser cache.
-Jsenv does this for you by computing a unique url for each file and update any reference to that url accordingly.
+Jsenv enable long term caching by default by computing a unique url for each file and update any reference to that url accordingly.

 As you can see in the previous section